Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

 A call to a `suspend` function is a suspension point, but it doesn't always suspend.
 For example, when awaiting a `Deferred` result, the coroutine only suspends if that `Deferred` isn't completed yet.

-Here's an example using common suspending functions that suspend and stop when the coroutine is canceled:
+Here's an example using common suspending functions that suspend, enabling the coroutine to check and stop when it's canceled:

 ```kotlin
 import kotlinx.coroutines.*